Independence State Hospital

 One thing I’ve heard about Independence which I haven’t been able to verify is that the main building started life as a mansion which was converted into a Kirkbride building.
 I have a hard time believing that’s true since Kirkbrides were almost exclusively purpose built from the foundation up.
 I don’t know of any that were adapted from existing buildings.
 If that’s true about Independence, it would be an interesting little side note.
 I still need to find some verifying documents though.

-Another interesting fact related to Independence is that the Kirkbride was designed by architect Steven Vaughn Shipman.
+Another interesting fact is the Kirkbride was designed by architect Steven Vaughn Shipman.
 Shipman apparently designed at least five Kirkbride buildings.
 The five I know about were in Anna, Illinois; Elgin, Illinois; Independence, Iowa; Mendota, Wisconsin; and Oshkosh, Wisonsin.
 That’s pretty prolific.
 Unfortunately, I believe that Independence is the only one that survives.

 Woo Hoo!!
 I was very excited to see you posted these pics… I think the pictures look GREAT - Perhpas I’m not as knowledgable about quality photography as some, but I see NOTHING wrong with these pics at all… I’m curious about that Mansion thing… I hope to visit there someday soon - another Kirkbride not far from my home.
 Thanks for posting your pics!!